NBISweden/teaching_literature_club/docs/events/20251030/README.md

 ???- question "My answer"

-    DEI research is a fraud
+    DEI research is not to be trusted.

 - Q: Should we do what is in the paper?